oroinc/documentation/commerce/dev_guide/web_api/index.rst

     that the request will fail, if the resource has been updated since the client last accessed the resource.

 .. note::
-    `Create and Update Related Resources Together with a Primary API Resource <./data-api#create-and-update-related-resources-together-     with-a-primary-api-resource>`__ section.
+    `Create and Update Related Resources Together with a Primary API Resource`_ section.

 DELETE